-Luckily, the team of divorce attorneys at The Law Office of Silverman, Mack & Associates is ready to help you at this pivotal time.
+Luckily, the team of divorce attorneys at Silverman and Mack, LLC is ready to help you at this pivotal time.
 We are well-versed in all areas of family law, including divorce and marital debt.
 We want to fight for you and make sure debts are split fairly among both parties.
 Don’t wait — contact us today to request a free consultation to discuss your options.

 What Is Marital Debt?

 During a marriage, spouses incur debt from everyday activities and special occasions, such as a home, a car, or vacations.
 When the marriage ends and divorce proceedings begin, what to do with that debt can be the challenge.
 Marital debt can be broken down into four major categories, including credit card debt, mortgage debt, auto loan debt, student loan debt and medical debt.
 Credit card debt encapsulated both individual and joint credit card debt.

 How Is Marital Debt Divided?

 In Florida, if there’s no prenuptial agreement or antenuptial agreement, property and debt are divided using “equitable distribution.”
 This means that the court begins with the assumption that marital debts are divided accordingly between both parties.
 However, it’s important to understand that “equitable” doesn’t necessarily mean “equal.”
 When applying equitable distribution, the court will consider many factors, including the following.

 - Obligation For Support From A Prior Marriage

 - Contributions To Help The Career Potential Of Another Spouse

 - Which Spouse Accrued The Debt & Why